ethanluoyc/magi/README.md

 Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Acknowledgements
 Magi is inspired by many of the open-source RL projects out there.
-Since we have a very small number of developers, we take advantage of bits and pieces of good implementation from other repositories.
 Here is a (non-exhaustive) list of related libraries and packages that Magi references:

 * https://github.com/deepmind/acme